 Jim Moffitt, McAllen, TX— donated materials, such as sinks, faucets, toilets, fans, a jacuzzi, wrought iron outside fixtures and the labor of his company’s electricians and plumbers.

-2009 Oralia and Arturo (RIP) Garza were honored for their great assistance when we first came to Starr County in 1989, welcoming and helping us in many ways.
-Example, we were going to drive to Minnesota in an older car, which they did not think very reliable and instead they let us use their new Bronco.
-Some projects were that of remodeling our first monastery owned building in El Sauz constructing our water line and fence along with the foundation for Casita Blessed Marmion.
-They took us under their wing when we came, basically not knowing a soul.
-Indeed our good shepherds!
+Oralia and Arturo Garza were honored for their great assistance when we first came to Starr County in 1989, where they welcomed us and helped us in many ways, such as allowing us to use their new Bronco for a trip to Minnesota in lieu of our older vehicle.
+Some projects they had a hand in were the remodeling our first monastery-owned building in El Sauz, constructing our water line, and building our fence along with the foundation for Casita Blessed Marmion.
+They took us under their wing when we came without knowing a soul.

 Mike Givilancz was honored for his tireless and faithful work on our first monastic residence.
-When we were in Weslaco at St. Pius he had said that he would build for us when we were ready.
-He kept that promise!
-He was here on site in the heat of the Texas summer, driving daily from Weslaco.
-Our hero!
+When we were in Weslaco at St. Pius, he said he would build for us when we were ready.
+He kept that promise and was here on site in the heat of the Texas summer, driving daily from Weslaco to help us build.

-2010 Ruben F. Solis Jr. was honored because of high commitment towards this work of God.
-He participated at daily Mass in McAllen and Tony Garcia, (RIP) asked him if he would want to help us.
+Ruben F. Solis Jr. was honored because of his commitment to the work of God.
+He participated at daily Mass in McAllen, where Tony Garcia asked if he would like to help us.
 From then on, he has been at our side.
-He found truckers to haul the MANY loads of caliche for the developing roads, a contractor, Moe Lopez, to lay the foundation of the Fountain of Life Adoration Chapel, headed up our development council and fund-raising projects.
+He found truckers to haul the MANY loads of caliche for the developing roads, a contractor to lay the foundation of the Fountain of Life Adoration Chapel, and led our development council and fund-raising projects.

 The dreams that the Good Shepherd has planted in our hearts continue to unfold.